Chlamydia is a type of sexually transmitted infection (STI).

 - Avoiding sexual contact if you have sores in your mouth

-- Using latex or plastic condoms
+- Using latex or plastic condoms or a sexual barrier

 - Routinely getting checked for STIs

 - Encouraging your partner to have regular STI checks